 PEOs allow clients to hire full-time employees, not contractors, quickly.
 Instead of trying to manage the complexities of each country’s limitations on contractors, PEOs allow firms to hire employees that can get the job done, creating a stronger employment relationship and more stability than a flood of temporary workers could provide.

 One of the biggest challenges for employers is understanding the local customs, culture, and legal requirements.
-Using a PEO allows employers to sidestep these tricky issues, placing the compliance requirements in the capable hands of the local organization.
+Using a PEO allows employers to sidestep these tricky issues, placing the compliance requirements and international payroll solutions in the capable hands of the local organization.

 Attempting to set up an entity in a foreign country can be incredibly expensive and riddled with challenges.
 With global employee leasing, PEOs allow employers to hire local workers without going through the expense and hassle of setting up a local, permanent establishment.

 The preliminary findings from Papaya Global’s 2017 Global HR Practices Survey point to one clear fact: the number one reason employers hire global talent is to create a global footprint close to their target market.
 And in instances where firms are seeking global talent to meet the needs of their customers, time is of the essence.
 A PEO gives employers an opportunity to leapfrog the competition, putting workers in place in a fraction of the time it takes to hire through more traditional means.

 Despite these benefits, even this employment approach has a downside.
 Many PEOs are entirely service-based, which means that there is no technology in place to keep resources aligned.
 In addition, there is often broken communication between suppliers, PEOs, and employers.

 This entire process is challenging to oversee from a business perspective, offering little transparency into operations.
 In fact, more than half of respondents to the Global HR Practices Survey said that a lack of transparency is one of the most challenging aspects of managing a global workforce.